SUMMER SAVINGS

 In return, you may have to give the company a stake in your business or agree to certain terms, such as exclusivity or noncompete clauses.

 You can always rely on friends, family, and mentors for feedback.
 Once you have your pitch in order, you can record yourself making the pitch.
-You don’t have to post it on social media, but you can use the recording to see opportunities to improve.
+You don’t have to post it on social media, but you can use the recording to see improvement opportunities.

 Tips for minimizing your startup costs